mlunadevops/bgp-networking-portfolio/case12-Weight-Atribute/README.md

 RTC Shows the BGP forwarding table on RTC with two available paths (next-hops 2.2.2.2 and 1.1.1.1) prior to applying the Weight attribute.

+4. Traffic Engineering with Weight Attribute on Router C (RTC) To alter path selection on Router C (RTC), specific weights were configured per neighbor within the BGP instance: